op7ic/BlueTeam.Lab/documentation/winmember.md

 The following Terraform provisioning process in [main.tf](../main.tf) is configured for each workstation:

 ```
     # We need to set provisioner to depend on DC and Wazuh completion.
-Otherwise it might not setup properly.
-Boxes can be made before that of course but joing domain requires DC to be alive and present.
+Otherwise, it might not setup properly.
+Boxes can be made before that but to join the domain, DC needs to be alive and present.
     # Same goes for various connectors talking with our Wazuh/Velociraptor servers etc.
     depends_on = [azurerm_resource_group.resourcegroup, azurerm_virtual_machine.dc, azurerm_virtual_machine.wazuh]